 This letter is a PDF.
 Readers are granted permission to reproduce this letter and use it to good ends.
 Please do not alter or change the wording.

 This handbook produced by Calgary Women’s Emergency Shelter explains how to talk with victims in respectful ways — ways that will really help women who are being abused by their partners.
 NB: the word violence in the title does not mean it’s only restricted to physical violence.
-The authors of the handbook are using the term in the way many DV professionals use it, to cover all the various tactics of coercive control that domestic abusers can use emotional, verbal, financial, social, sexual, physical, spiritual and legal abuse.
+The authors of the handbook are using the term in the way many DV professionals use it, to cover all the various tactics of coercive control that domestic abusers can use: emotional, verbal, financial, social, sexual, physical, spiritual and legal abuse.

 For practitioners and victim-advocates, this article explains what is necessary to understand and assess risk.
-Also includes an excellent introduction to risk assessment video.

 Washington Coalition of Sexual Assault Programs